Developer Docs | Kommunicate

 1. Fallback Intent

-• In Kompose, there's an intent "Default Fallback".
+- In Kompose, there's an intent "Default Fallback".
 In this intent, you have to setup fallback message when bot is not able to answer.
 You have to set the bot message that should be shown to user, if it's unable to answer.
 When none of the intents are matched, the fallback intent is triggered, the bot response associated with it is shown to the user.
-Go to Bot Says Section then Click on more and then select Handover
+Go to Bot Says Section then Click on More and then select Handover

 2. To Assign a conversation to a specific support agent

-• Go to Bot Says Section then Click on more and then select Handover and then click on "Assign to a Teammate"
+- Go to Bot Says Section then Click on more and then select Handover and then click on "Assign to specific human"

-• If you do not want to use the Handover method then you can also add the JSON code below (as a custom payload) to the bot response of the Intent.
-Specify the agent's email ID (same email ID which an agent uses to log into the Kommunicate dashboard) in KM_ASSIGN_TO parameter.
-If KM_ASSIGN_TO parameter is left empty, the conversation routing rules will be applied and the conversation will be assigned to a human agent based on the routing rules.
+- If you do not want to use the Handover method then you can also add the JSON code below (as a custom payload) to the bot response of the Intent.
+Specify the agent's email ID (same email ID which an agent uses to log into the Kommunicate dashboard) in

 {